+Investment priority 11i - Investment in institutional capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good governance

+Specific objective 11.i.1
-Investment priority 11i - Investment in institutional capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good governance Specific objective 11.i 1 Business processes in p providing public services within PA system business platfor system for the s development, u Optimization o central/regiona Development a based approach Development/ii f One Stop Shops in the offices of state administration in the counties with needed infrastructure and adaption of e-citizens and e- rm Development and reengineering of the ICT solutions to support common business processes of the PA.
-Document management support of office procedures will be implemented as a build up to the Shared Service Centre framework - improvement (design, pgrade and digitization) and interconnection of key register in administration; f business processes - standardization, digitalization, development of electronic users centric cross-sectoral services at the l level; cross-sectoral integration of process, simplification and streamlining of administrative procedures; nd introduction of the user centric complex e-services in PA for the e-citizens and e-business platform, in order to support client and getting services closer; mprovement of Open data portal and development of interfaces of information systems of PA will be financed from ESF to open the citizen and business sector;

-• Introduction of QMS-Organization quality management systems and performance tracking, e.g. increasing the quality of PA organisation through self-evaluation according to the CAF model (Common Assessment Framework), OSS.
+Business processes in providing public services within PA system

+- Development of One Stop Shops in the offices of state administration in the counties with needed infrastructure and adaption of e-citizens and ebusiness platform Development and reengineering of the ICT solutions to support common business processes of the PA.
+Document management system for the support of office procedures will be implemented as a build up to the Shared Service Centre framework - improvement (design, development, upgrade and digitization) and interconnection of key register in administration; - Optimization of business processes standardization, digitalization, development of electronic users centric cross-sectoral services at the central/regional level; cross-sectoral integration of process, simplification and streamlining of administrative procedures; - Development and introduction of the user centric complex e-services in PA for the e-citizens and e-business platform, in order to support client based approach and getting services closer; - Development/improvement of Open data portal and development of interfaces of information systems of PA will be financed from ESF to open public data for the citizen and business sector; - Introduction of QMS-Organization quality management systems and performance tracking, e.g. increasing the quality of PA organisation through self-evaluation according to the CAF model (Common Assessment Framework), OSS.
 Activities will be focused on the area of Evaluation system, remuneration, career development and ethical standards of civil service as well as unfirming relations of the PA with the users of PA services.